List of Broken Sky characters: Ryushi

 Ryushi lived at Osaka Stud, a ranch for breeding wyverns all of his life with his twin sister Kia.\.
 He was dissatisfied with his life, as he would like to travel outside of his home and see the world.
 He is jealous of his older brother Takami, who got to travel with their father Banto on his excursions into the outside world.
 In one such excursion, Banto returned with a young girl named Elani, who he claims was very important making Ryushi promise to protect her with his life.

 One day, Osaka Stud was attacked by the Jachyra, agents of King Macaan.
 The stud was destroyed, but Ryushi is able to escape with Kia and Elani on one of the wyverns.
 As they escape, Ryushi sees his father murdered by a strange masked man among the king's agents.
 Ryushi is very loyal to his promise to his father, and he will go to any length to protect Elani.
-He also tends to be very depressed about his inability to control his stones.
+He also tends to be very depressed about his inability to control his stones with the effects of using his stones leaving him exhausted.
 He can be very headstrong and constantly craves vengeance for what has happened to his family although his desire for justice is not like that of his twin sister, Kia.
+He later owns/Bonds with a wyvern named Araceil.